Common name: Prickly ash

 Latin name: Zanthoxylum americanum

-Actions: Circulatory stimulant, carminative, diaphoretic, analgesic, antirheumatic, nervine tonic
+Actions: Circulatory stimulant, digestive stimulant, carminative, diaphoretic, analgesic, antirheumatic, nervine, alterative

 Characteristics: Prickly ash is a small tree native to Northern America and grows from Quebec in Canada, south to Georgia, and west to Oklahoma (Ju et al., 2001).

-Current uses: Matthew Wood recommends pricky ash bark tincture for cases of nerve pain, in his book, ‘The Practice of Traditional Western Herbalism’, he writes, ‘(prickly ash) is an excellent remedy for nerve damage resulting in numbness, tingling, and pain’ (Wood, 2004).
-He also recommends it is applied in small doses, ‘(pricky ash) is plenty strong in small doses: a few drops, several times a day.
+Current uses: Matthew Wood recommends pricky ash bark tincture for cases of nerve pain and in his book, ‘The Practice of Traditional Western Herbalism’, he writes, ‘(prickly ash) is an excellent remedy for nerve damage resulting in numbness, tingling, and pain’ (Wood, 2004).
+He recommends it is applied in small doses, ‘(pricky ash) is plenty strong in small doses: a few drops, several times a day.’.
+It may be combined with St. John’s wort made from fresh material in equal parts for this purpose.

 Science: Some studies in the 1970s on extracts from the bark and berries identified the coumarins and alkaloids (Ju et al., 2001).
 Coumarins are a major class of O-heterocyclic compounds with a broad pharmacological profile and have anti-tumour and anti-viral properties.
 A study found that prickly ash extract displayed anti-fungal properties (Bafi-Yeboa et al., 2005).
 There have not been any scientific studies of prickly ash on humans to date.